 If naltrexone is recommended, you should be made aware that it will also stop painkillers that contain opioids, such as morphine and codeine, from working.

 If you feel unwell while taking naltrexone, stop the medication immediately and seek advice from your GP or care team.

-- You make amends for those errors
+- Making amends for those errors.

 Read more about alcohol support.